How we chose our cattle dog’s registered name

-In late 2020, I decided to register Scout with the American Kennel Club.
+In late 2020, I decided to register my adopted blue heeler, Scout, with the American Kennel Club.
 I was then faced with what felt like an enormous challenge: picking her official registered name!

 After much deliberation, we finally settled on “Paws and Reflect’s Something Wild”.
-Here’s everything that went into our decision.
+Here’s the story.

 Why register Scout with the AKC?